Thames Trains: Depot

 Thames Trains' fleet was maintained at Reading TMD.

 Demise

-In April 2003 the Strategic Rail Authority invited FirstGroup and Go-Ahead to bid for a two-year franchise that would coincide with the end date of the First Great Western franchise, after which both would become part of the Greater Western franchise.
+In April 2003 the Strategic Rail Authority invited FirstGroup and Go-Ahead to bid for a two-year franchise until the end of the Thames franchise when it would become part of the Greater Western franchise.
 In November 2003 the Strategic Rail Authority awarded the new franchise to First with the services operated by Thames Trains transferring to First Great Western Link on 1 April 2004.